khzouroussama/littleFacebook/README.md

-# littleFacebook
+#LittleFacebook
-a java small social network using SWING
+a JAVA small social network GUI application using SWING